PowerPros3131/HtmlEditorPcfControl/README.md

 - Links and images
 - Code blocks and blockquotes

-## Installation
+## Quick Start

+### For Developers
+1. Clone this repository
+2. Run `npm install`
+3. Run `npm run build`
+4. Import into your Power Platform environment

+### For End Users
-1. Download the solution file
+1. Download the latest release from the [Releases page](https://github.com/yourusername/html-editor-pcf-control/releases)
-2. Import into your Power Platform environment
+2. Import the solution file into your Power Platform environment
-3. Add the control to your forms/apps
+3. Add the HTML Editor control to your forms

-## Usage
+### Configuration
-- htmlInput: Input property for initial HTML content
+- **Input Property**: `htmlInput` - Set the initial HTML content
-- htmlOutput: Output property containing the edited HTML
+- **Output Property**: `htmlOutput` - Retrieves the edited HTML content
+- **Disabled**: Control can be disabled based on form mode